refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 The [`swizzle`](../../packages/documentation/cli.md#swizzle) that comes with [`refine-cli`](../../packages/documentation/cli.md) allows you to customize the supported components and use them as your own.
 For data providers, this is a very useful tool.

+*TODO: This section should explain the What is swizzle, why we need it and why we are we using very clearly.*

 ## Using with DataProvider

-In some cases, data providers do not fully comply with our API and it is necessary to change it.
-The [`swizzle`](../../packages/documentation/cli.md#swizzle) in [`refine-cli`](../../packages/documentation/cli.md) is a tool made for this.
+In some cases, refine's built-in data providers are not fully complying with our API needs and you may want to edit the existing data provider logic..
+The [`swizzle`](../../packages/documentation/cli.md#swizzle) command feature in [`refine-cli`](../../packages/documentation/cli.md) can be use for that.
 It can quickly eject and update all data provider files.

+In this section, we'll take advantage of `swizzle` feature to inspect "refine's built-in rest data provider" files and how to customize..

 Let's swizzle `dataProvider` as an example.